igoyadi/BackendExpress/README.md

 node server.js
 ```

-The server will start on the port defined in .env file .
+The server will start on the port defined in your `.env` file.